camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 # Wallboxes

-In the *Smart Appliance Enabler*, a wallbox is represented as a complex switch with various configuration parameters and the vehicles.
+In the *Smart Appliance Enabler*, a wallbox is represented as a complex control with various configuration parameters and the vehicles.

 In order for the Sunny Home Manager to be able to control the power of wallboxes, **an electricity meter must be configured in the Smart Appliance Enabler** to determine the current power consumption!